 Brooklyn in the 21st century is synonymous with hipsters and upwardly climbing professionals, with some journalists, writers, and other art types thrown into the mix.
 Its leafy streets and views of the sky are a pastoral relief and counterpoint to high-rise Manhattan.

 But its past is one of immigrants and the working class.
 For many years, much of South Brooklyn belonged to the Irish and the Italians.

-Brooklyn once had a sizable Irish population and a long history of influential Irish politicians.
+Brooklyn once upon a time had a sizable Irish population and a long history of influential Irish politicians.
+And the Irish had a palpable influence on the borough from the time they immigrated to the United States during the Great Hunger in Ireland, aka the Irish Potato Famine, in the 1840s.
+The movie "Brooklyn," released in 2016, shines a light on Brooklyn of the mid-20th century when the Irish still had strong neighborhood cohesion.
 The two neighborhoods in Brooklyn that still reflect the borough's Irish origins are Bay Ridge and the combined areas of Park Slope and Windsor Terrace.

-In the two adjacent neighborhoods of Windsor Terrace and Park Slope, several old-time Irish bars, notably the picturesque Farrell's, still hark back to the early 20th century when much of South Brooklyn was either Irish or Italian.
-(For better or worse, a number of old Irish bars, such as Snooky's on 7th Avenue, are long gone.)
+In the two adjacent neighborhoods of Windsor Terrace and Park Slope, several old-time Irish bars, notably the picturesque Farrell's (which only closes for significant deaths), still hark back to the early 20th century in mood and decor.

 Park Slope continues to have sufficient Irish energy to celebrate its long-standing local Park Slope St. Patrick's Day parade through the neighborhood, complete with kilt-wearing bagpipe players.